CodeYourFuture/CYF-Workshops/bits-and-rats/readme.md

 # 🧪 The Poisoned Wine Puzzle Workshop

+## Prerequisites

+To get the most out of this workshop, you should have done the [Logic prep from the SDC](https://sdc.codeyourfuture.io/logic/), and worked through the 1000 wine bottle problem already.
+If you haven't done that course, this game will be a bit bewildering, so you might want to watch this video together first:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/N3qmN6pYhi0?si=c4pdiu8JwCHJtGfa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## 🎯 Learning Objectives

 ```objectives
 - [ ] Transform physical locations to binary patterns
 ```

-## Prerequisites

-To get the most out of this workshop, you should have done the logic week prep.
-If you haven't, you can still play the game, but you might want to watch this video together first:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/N3qmN6pYhi0?si=c4pdiu8JwCHJtGfa" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## 🎭 The Story